faragon/libsrt/README.md

 libsrt: Safe Real-Time library for the C programming language
 ===

 libsrt is a C library that provides string, vector, bit set, set, map, hash set, and hash map handling.
 It's been designed for avoiding explicit memory management when using dynamic-size data structures, allowing safe and expressive code, while keeping high performance.
-It is also suitable for low level and hard real-time applications, because functions are predictable in both space and time (asuming OS and underlying C library is also real-time suitable).
+It is also suitable for low level and hard real-time applications, because functions are predictable in both space and time (assuming OS and underlying C library is also real-time suitable).

 Key points: